The role of stacking and strain in mean-field magnetic moments of multilayer graphene: Results

 \subsubsection{Uniaxial strain in the armchair direction}

 We applied uniaxial strain to study its effects on the magnetic structure of pure ABC and ABA multilayers as well as selected mixed stackings.
 The strain was applied in the armchair ($x$) direction, parallel to one of the carbon-carbon bonds, with magnitudes of $\pm 1\%$.
-The calculations were performed on multilayer systems with N=4, 5, 6, 9, 11 layers for both pure ABC and ABA configurations, as well as the two selected mixed stackings.
+Due to graphene's physical properties' insensitivity to the direction of strain~\cite{armchair_vs_zigzag_strain} in the case of small distortions, we only study uniaxial strain in the armchair direction.
+The calculations were performed on multilayer systems with N=3-12 for both pure ABC and ABA configurations.
 The results, shown in Fig.~\ref{fig:uniaxial}, display the maximum magnetic moment values for each system to provide a clear comparison of the strain effects across different configurations.
-Under tensile strain (stretching), the magnitude of magnetic moments increases in ABC, ABA, and mixed stacking systems.
-Conversely, compressive strain exhibits asymmetric effects on the two stacking types: in ABA systems, magnetism can be suppressed by sufficiently large compression, while ABC systems maintain their magnetic character throughout the experimentally accessible strain range \cite{exp_strain}.
+Under tensile strain (stretching), the magnitude of magnetic moments increases in ABC, ABA.
+Conversely, compressive strain exhibits asymmetric effects on the two stacking types: in ABA systems, magnetism can be suppressed by sufficiently large compression, while ABC systems maintain their magnetic character throughout the experimentally accessible strain range~\cite{exp_strain}.
+Magnetism in multilayer graphene is controlled by electronic correlation effects~\cite{correlation}, which are determined by the ratio of in-plane to interlayer hopping amplitudes.
+The application of mechanical strain reduces the in-plane hopping parameters~\cite{armchair_vs_zigzag_strain}, thereby enhancing electronic correlations and strengthening the magnetic instability.